-This class of agents aims to destroy the fungal cell’s osmotic integrity (in other words, it makes the cell membrane leaky) by interacting with ergosterol in the cell wall.
+This class of agents aims to destroy the fungal cell’s osmotic integrity (in other words, it makes the cell membrane leaky) by disrupting the ergosterol in the cell membrane structure.
 Nyastin, amphotericin B and pimaricin are part of this group7.

-By targeting the biosynthesis of membrane sterols, cytochrome P450-dependent enzymes that are crucial in this process (i.e. lanosterol 14a-demethylase, also known as ERG11 or Cyp51A) are inhibited.
-This class includes clotrimazole, miconazole, ketoconazole, itraconazole and fluconazole7,12.
+By targeting the biosynthesis of membrane sterols, cytochrome P450-dependent enzymes are inhibited.
+One such enzyme this class of drugs targets is lanosterol 14a-demethylase, also known as ERG11 or Cyp51A).
+Drugs in this class include clotrimazole, miconazole, ketoconazole, itraconazole and fluconazole7,12.